bearbob/cyoa_engine/README.md

 ### Linter
 This project uses [ktlint](https://github.com/pinterest/ktlint) for consistent formatting.
-You can automatically fix most format errors.
+You can automatically fix most format errors using:
 ```bash
 ./gradlew ktlintFormat
 ```